zohararad/jader/README.md

 end
 ```

+> If you want to use node.js runtime, you'll have to append your javasript modules into the global `this` object (e.g. `this.Util = Util`) to make them visible inside the templates.
+(See: `/spec/dummy/app/assets/javascripts/includes/util.js`)

 ## Configuration

 Its recommended to configure Jader inside a Rails initializer so that configuration is defined at boot time.